Projects

 Size of building: 600 sqm

-In the autumn of 2002, FSV, the Swedish National Property Board, organised a competition in two stages open to architects under 40.
+The Swedish National Property Board, organised a competition in two stages open to architects under 40.
 The task was to design a new residence for the Swedish ambassador in Chile.
 Ninety-nine offices applied to participate.
 Ten offices were chosen to do a first sketch.
 As a second phase, three offices were chosen to join FSV on a trip to the site to discuss conditions of programme and site on location and to refine their proposals.

 The programme for the residence consisted of three parts: the private housing for the ambassador, the representation areas for the embassy and the service section for the staff.